 It’s National Poetry Month and with Poets.org, we are celebrating the works and contributions of poets from all over the world.
 Check out all the happenings here.

 Poets face an interesting dilemma in the contemporary publishing field—while the rest of the industry is in flux, their lot remains mostly the same.
 Poetry will never produce huge runaway successes like fiction or non-fiction, but it has a devoted, loving fan base who show up in droves to see poets read and for the classes they teach.

 And while the rest of the writing world migrates towards independent publishing, poets have been doing that for some time — they have produced chapbooks and other artistic distribution methods for as long as they’ve written.
-And because poetry is so compact and the poet so fervently believes in their material (as well as being more of a presence in their poetry than say, fiction writers) they are first-adopters of many new technologies, from the wonders of dial-a-poem to poetry in motion.
+And because poetry is so compact and the poet so fervently believes in their material (and being more of a presence in their poetry than say, fiction writers) they are first-adopters of many new technologies, from the wonders of dial-a-poem to poetry in motion.

-So eBooks are no different.
-Poet Susie DeFord self-published her eBook of poetry “Dogs of Brooklyn” after years of trying to get it published through a traditional publisher.
+So ebooks are no different.
+Poet Susie DeFord self-published her ebook of poetry “Dogs of Brooklyn” after years of trying to get it published through a traditional publisher.
 She told Galleycat:

 “I paid to submit to first book contests for almost two years, so I lost money and time trying to do it the old-fashioned way.
 I suppose that time spent revising/ editing/ swearing/ and feeling rejected made for a better book and some character building, but there are so many cool easy ways to self-publish and get your work out there from blogs to books.
 I think poets and writers